jenskeiner/lintr/docs/project_plan.md

    - Re-check and display rule status after applying fixes
    - This provides better feedback to users about the effects of their actions

+### Code Coverage and Exception Handling
+- Python's coverage tool has limitations in recognizing coverage of exception handling blocks
+- Solutions to improve coverage reporting:
+  1. Use `# pragma: no branch` comments to mark branches that are covered but not recognized
+  2. Configure coverage tool via `.coveragerc` to enable branch coverage and set appropriate exclusion rules
+  3. Write explicit test cases for each branch condition and error path
+- Sometimes remaining "uncovered" lines in exception blocks can be ignored if tests verify the behavior

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.
 - Enhanced reporting with detailed analytics.